opensearch-project/documentation-website/_search-plugins/ltr/faq.md

 ## I found a bug

 If you've been fighting with the plugin it's entirely possible you've encountered a bug.
-Please open an issue on the Github project and we will do our best to get it sorted.
-If you need general support, please see the section below as we will typically close issues that are only looking for support.
+Open an issue on the Github project and we will do our best to get it sorted.
+If you need general support, please see the following section as we will typically close issues that are only looking for support.

 ## I'm still stuck!